xav-ie/transitive-type-check/README.md

 I found my exported library types were resolving as `any` for users.
-This is because an exported type that depends on a library in `devDependencies` does not get resolved.
-There's also no easy way to check this (..right?!).
+This is because an exported type that depends on a library in `devDependencies` does not get installed.
+These transitive dependencies can cause suprising type errors for users of your library.

-You could try bundling all your exported types, but TypeScript doesn't recommend it:
+One way to fix this is to try bundling all your imported/exported exported types, but TypeScript doesn't recommend it:

 https://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html#packaging-dependent-declarations